RobDWaller/21ducks.github.io/_events/2025-09-30-agm-2025-save-the-date.md

 ## Not a Member Yet?

-If you are a fan of Aylesbury United but are not currently a member of 21CD, this is the perfect [time to join!](/members.html) Non-members can [sign up to become a member](/members.html) and gain the right to attend the AGM, vote, and participate in discussions.
+If you are a fan of Aylesbury United but not currently a member of 21CD, this is the perfect [time to join!](/members.html) Non-members can [sign up to become a member](/members.html) and gain the right to attend the AGM, vote, and participate in discussions.

-We look forward to seeing you there!
+We hope to see you there!

-The 21CD Committee